6harat/store_scrapper/README.md

 # store_scrapper
-Program to collect imformation about games available on Google Play Store
+Program to collect information about games available on Google Play Store

 # STEPS:
 - go to a location of your choice say 'my_location'